-Sales rep: I totally understand.
-We are relatively small and focus on very specific problems and solutions.
+Sales rep: I completely understand.
+We are relatively small and focus on specific problems and solutions.
 Do you mind sharing some of the firms you prefer to use?

 Prospect: [Says specific firm names or attributes of a firm such as large, multinational, and so on.]

-Sales rep: Got it, so one thing I will say is we do get clients who have used those kinds of firms in the past and found issues with [potential issues].
+Sales rep: Understood.
+So one thing I will say is we do earn the business of clients who have used those types of firms in the past but took a chance on us even though we are smaller, and they ended up being satisfied.
 The thing that makes us different and has been an attractive trait for new businesses is [unique selling point].

 4. Satisfied With Current Provider